History of Poland during the Piast dynasty: 10th–12th century

-Mieszko I and the adoption of Christianity in Poland (ca. 960–992)
+Mieszko I and the adoption of Christianity in Poland (c.
+960–992)

 Important early stages in the history of the Polish state and church took place on the island of Ostrów Tumski.
-Remnants of the original palatium–chapel complex of Poland's first Christian ruling couple have been found beneath the church in the foreground.
+Remnants of the original palatium – chapel complex of Poland's first Christian ruling couple have been found beneath the church in the foreground.
 The Poznań Cathedral is located on the right.